 Dr. Lilli Nielsen’s book Space and Self details the use, benefits and positive outcomes achievable with the Little Room

-The Little Room is a small steel framed room with a variety of replaceable panels that make up the sides and the roof, that encourage a child to explore their surroundings.
-The panels are covered in various interesting materials to allow exploration with hands and feet.
-Found objects (not included) can be suspended from the roof and sides.
+The Little Room is a small light weight structure with a variety of moveable panels that make up the sides of the room, encouraging your child to explore their surroundings.
+Some of the panels are covered in various interesting materials to allow exploration with hands and feet.
+Found objects (not included) can be suspended from the roof for added interest.

 A standard Little Room comes with 10 panels** some with large openings for ventilation and access.
 Various configurations are possible from the standard pack.
 The roof panels are clear with perforations to allow natural light into the space, promote airflow, hang objects for exploration and enable observation from the therapist, carer or parent.
-The Little Room is quickly and easy to assemble and disassemble and light enough to be easily moved by 2 adults.
+The Little Room is quick and easy to assemble and disassemble and light enough to be easily moved by 2 adults.